rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 ```

 ##### GET /v1/nodeCards/`<ID>`
-where `<ID>` is the name of one of the files returned by GET /v1/nodeCards
 ```
 curl -k -b cookies.txt -X GET https://192.0.2.0/web/api/v1/nodeCards/65
 ```

 ##### POST /v1/nodeCards/`<ID>`/reset
-where `<ID>` is the name of one of the files returned by GET /v1/nodeCards
 ```
 curl -k -H "Content-Type: application/json" -X POST https://192.0.2.0/web/api/v1/nodeCards/65/reset -b cookies.txt
 ```